HuanyuZhang/HuanyuZhang.github.io/_publications/2018-12-03-paper-title-number-1.md

 collection: publications
 permalink: /publication/2018-12-03-paper-title-number-1
 date: 2018-12-03
-venue: 'NeurIPS'
-emphasis: "Spotlight Presentation at NeurIPS 2018 (4% of all submissions)."
+more: "Spotlight Presentation at NeurIPS 2018 (4% of all submissions)."
 ---